fathomlabs/tagma/README.md

 The organisational tool I've always wanted, but haven't been able to find.

+**NOTE** this is design by README - I haven't actually built anything yet

 Features it should eventually have:

 - projects and tasks